wazuh/wazuh-documentation/source/user-manual/reference/ossec-conf/remote.rst

 connection_overtake_time
 ^^^^^^^^^^^^^^^^^^^^^^^^^

+.. versionadded:: 4.5.2

 Sets the time to consider a connection down with a TCP client when a client key collision happens.
+The value 0 disable this setting, so never a connection with a TCP client is considered down in this situation.

 +--------------------+------------------------------------------------------------------------------------------------------------------------------------------+
 | **Default value**  | 60                                                                                                                                       |